 Long-Term Care Can Be Cheaper

 You could wipe out your savings paying for long-term care in the U.S. unless you have long-term care insurance to help cover the cost.
-The median monthly cost for an assisted living facility is $3,628, according to the Genworth Cost of Care Survey.
-The median cost for a private nursing home room is $7,698.
+The median yearly cost for an assisted living facility is $51,600, according to the Genworth Cost of Care Survey.
+The median cost for a private nursing home room is $105,850 per year.

 Financial Risks of Retiring Abroad

-Retiring abroad doesn't guarantee a lower cost of living.
-Of course, where you decide to live will greatly affect how much you spend on housing and other basic needs — not to mention entertainment.
+Retiring abroad doesn’t guarantee a lower cost of living, of course.
+Where you decide to live will greatly affect how much you spend on housing and other basic needs, as well as on things like entertainment.